 - Pain in buttocks

-- Pain in the back and outside of the thigh
+- Pain in the back of the thigh that extends down the outside of the leg to the ankle

-- Numbness in buttocks, hip and thigh traveling down to ankle
+- Numbness in buttocks, hip, and the thigh that may travel down to the ankle

 - Pain while walking